MyTooliT/Dashboard/C-RIO_Dashboard_en.md

 This mode works nearly identical to "stability 2 level" mode.
 The only difference is that the system doesn't use the "lower threshold".
 If the system changed the overrides these overrides will stay active until ether the digital input of rule enable is reset to "0" or the "Reset Regler" button was pressed.

+#### FROM nRT1

+This mode uses the settings of the nRT1 rule instead of the main rule to control the overrides.

 ## Example use-case

 Open the Remote Control Panel and connect to the Dashboard.
 After the page is loaded, go to the “System” tab and wait for the holder inside the machine to be listed.
 Now press “Connect” and go to the “Stability” tab.
-The STH’s LED should start blinking and the STU’s LEDs in the corners should stop blinking and instead shine continuously.
+The STH's LED should start blinking and the STU's LEDs in the corners should stop blinking and instead shine continuously.
 After a short moment, the IFT-Value graph should start to display values different from zero.
 Change the mode to “Watch” and choose a “Window length” with about 70 ms as a first orientation.
 Change the “Graph History” to a desired time window.
 Now, perform a cut in this watch mode with deactivated adaptive control and examine the IFT-Value.
 In order to take look at the whole process, press the “pause graph” button after the process.
 Remember that the seconds below the graphs show how many seconds in the past this point was.
 The following figure represents an example cut in the watch mode.

 ![example](assets/example.png)